 Since your old wallet was compromised, you will need to discontinue its use and set up a new wallet.
 There are multiple safer options to choose from besides keystore/JSON files, mnemonic phrases, or private keys.

-MEW wallet is our fully-fledged mobile app, which allows users to buy, hold, and send Ether and tokens right from their smartphone.
+MEW wallet is our fully-fledged mobile app, which allows users to buy, hold, and send Ether and tokens right from their smartphone, and interact with decentralized applications via the built-in browser.
 It’s simple, fast, and secure.

 Step 3: Educate yourself.